 Master in Linguistics (Research)

-This two-year programme trains you as a researcher in theoretical linguistics, applied linguistics, and applied language and communication studies.
-The programme contains a set of core courses in these areas which all students follow, but at the same time it allows you to specialise in one of the three main research themes of the Department of Language and Communication, namely Language, Cognition and Communication, Language Acquisition, and Language Documentation.
-The researchers working within these departmental themes ale all affiliated to interfaculty research institutes within the VU.
+This two-year program trains you as a researcher in theoretical linguistics, applied linguistics, and applied language and communication studies.
+The program contains a set of core courses in these areas which all students follow, but at the same time, it allows you to specialize in one of the three main research themes of the Department of Language and Communication, namely Language, Cognition and Communication, Language Acquisition, and Language Documentation.
+The researchers working within these departmental themes are all affiliated to interfaculty research institutes within the VU.
 As a result, a lot of attention is paid to the relations between linguistics, the cognitive sciences, anthropology, communication theory, and education.
-There is also a strong emphasis on learning how to use various methods of linguistic research (corpus-based research, fieldwork, native speaker intuitions, experiments, and linguistic modelling).
+There is also a strong emphasis on learning how to use various methods of linguistic research (corpus-based research, fieldwork, native speaker intuitions, experiments, and linguistic modeling).

 A job as… a researcher, a teacher, an editor…

-Your most likely prospect after completing your Research Master’s is to set up your own research programme as a PhD student.
-This involves carrying out research under the guidance of a supervisor, and writing a PhD thesis on the subject.
+Your most likely prospect after completing your Research Master’s is to set up your own research program as a Ph.D. student.
+This involves carrying out research under the guidance of a supervisor and writing a Ph.D. thesis on the subject.

 You can also embark on a career at a research institute outside of the academic setting.
 There are many research institutes eager to welcome researchers schooled in qualitative and quantitative research.

 But you can also embark on a career outside the field of research, for instance as an editor, a language policy worker in education for a local or national government, or a teacher.